 B.4.
-Aggregate:
+Aggregate.

-An Aggregate will be the total score of a day's matches or all matches in one class, the aggregate being the final score.
-25 records shots at 25 metres or 50 metres with a time limit for matches of maximum 20 minutes outdoor.
-Each class will consist of a three targets to be shot in the same day with bench rotation in force.
-A competitor can compete only one time in each Class/Distance at any Championship.
+An Aggregate will be the total score of a day's matches, or all matches in one class, the aggregate being the final score.
+25 diagrams shot at 25 meters or 50 meters with a time limit for matches of maximum 20 minutes outdoor.
+Each class will consist of three targets to be shot in the same day with bench rotation enforce.
+A competitor can compete only once in each Class at any Championship.
 Separate aggregate for air rifle & rimfire events will be recorded.

-B.5 Match:
+B.5 Match.

-A Match will be single event (one target) in a Championship.
+A Match will be a single event (one target) in a Championship.

-B.6 Rifle Specifications
+B.6 Rifle Specifications.